-- msg message or Exception to print - end string appended after the end of the message, default a newline - apply_style If True, then ansi.style_error will be applied to the message text.
+- msg message or Exception to print - end string appended after the end of the message, default a newline - apply\style If True, then ansi.style\error will be applied to the message text.
 Set to False in cases where the message text already has the desired style.
 Defaults to True.

-pfeedback (msg: Any, , end: str = n') \rightarrow None
+pfeedback (msg: Any, \, end: str = n') $\rightarrow$ None

 For printing nonessential feedback.
 Can be silenced with quiet.
-Inclusion in redirected output is controlled by feedback_to_output.
+Inclusion in redirected output is controlled by feedback\to\output.

-- msg message to print (anything convertible to a str) - end string appended after the end of the message, default a newline postcmd (stop: bool, statement: Union[cmd2.parsing.Statement, str]) \rightarrow bool Hook method executed just after a command is executed by onecmd().
+- msg object to print - end string appended after the end of the message, default a newline postcmd (stop: bool, statement: Union[cmd2.parsing.Statement, str]) $\rightarrow$ bool Hook method executed just after a command is executed by onecmd().